EGO4D/Ego-Exo4D-docs/docs/annotations/atomic_descriptions.md

   view or not, and
 - `unsure`: whether or not the annotator is unsure the name of objects being referred to in the text description, e.g.

-In the guidelines to annotators, we ask each description to be:
+In the guidelines to annotators, we ask:
 1. The timepoint being marked is within 1-2s of when the description occurs
-1. The text description language is independent of other text descriptions (each text description is stand-alone), e.g. an annotator should not mention "C hammers the nail" and then "C continues to hammer the nail"
+1. The language used for the text description is independent of other text descriptions (i.e. each text description is stand-alone), e.g. an annotator should not mention "C hammers the nail" and then "C continues to hammer the nail"
-3. Minimize redundancy & repetition for repetitive actions, e.g. "C slices the tomato", "C slices the tomato", "C slices the tomato" should not be annotated for each individual slice.
+3. To minimize redundancy & repetition for repetitive actions, e.g. "C slices the tomato", "C slices the tomato", "C slices the tomato" should not be annotated for each individual slice.
 4. We recommend, but do not enforce, each description to only contain *one verb*.
-If multiple things are occurring at once, we ask annotators to split this up into multiple annotations.
+If multiple things are occurring at once, we ask annotators to split this up into multiple descriptions.
 5. We ask annotators to not use brand names when naming objects.
-If they do, `unsure` will likely be marked to be true (`1`).
+If they do or in cases where they are unsure about what an object is called, the `unsure` flag should marked as true (`1`).

 If a text description refers to:
 - The camera wearer (`subject == C`), the letter `C` denotes the camera wearer in the sentence,